richardalamo/biz_dev_public/data_engineering/README.md

 ```sql
 \l
 ```
-- If the database that the RDS console displays does not show up, then do the following, as it means the database was not actually created even though AWS created the instance.
+- If the database that the RDS console displays does not show up, then do the following, of which change to your credentials accordingly.
+It means the database was not actually created even though AWS created the instance.

 ```sql
 CREATE DATABASE "<database_name>";